 If you file your return under an extension, you must pay 90 percent of the tax shown on your return by the return's original due date.
-If you do not pay this amount, the department will charge you a penalty.
+If you do not pay this amount, we will charge you a penalty.
 This penalty is 1⁄2 of 1 percent (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
-The department charges this penalty from the original due date of the return until the date you pay the tax.
+We charge this penalty from the original due date of the return until the date you pay the tax.
 This penalty cannot exceed 25 percent of the unpaid tax.
+If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under Arizona Revised Statutes section 42-1125.D.